NgModules help organize an application into cohesive blocks of functionality.

 If this module does not export

-Importing a module does not automatically re-export the imported module's exports.
+Importing a module does not automatically re-export the imported module's imports.

 Module 'B' can't use